My Principles So Far

 Those who live by litigation die by litigation.

-If it looks free or says it’s free, the payment is something else.
+If it looks or says “free”, the payment is in another form.

 For every action, there is an equal and opposite criticism.